Official State of Iowa Website Here is how you know

 • Death.

-The employer must file with FROI with DWC within four days of notice or knowledge of such alleged injury.
+The employer must file with FROI with DWC within four days of notice or knowledge of an alleged work injury.

 Return to Table of Contents